Charlie Horse: May 28, 2023

 Please contact Sue Jackson at shiverdirector@pagodapacers.com if any door prize donors were missed.

-If anyone has any comments, concerns, or questions concerning the series, please feel free to contact one of the race directors.
-We do value your input and we do read the surveys, making modifications when possible.
+If anyone has any comments, concerns, or questions concerning the series, please feel to contact one of the race directors.
+We do value your input, and we do read the surveys, making modifications when possible.

 Once again, thanks for all of the Pacer support, both runners and volunteers!!!!!!!!!
 We hope to see all of you next year.